MuhammadRidha7/Shia-vs-Sunni/README.md

 And MANY more sources!

 **Allah (swt):** \
-"You are unlike any other women." \
+You are unlike any other women. \
 `Surah al-Ahzab, verse 32`

 This is referring to the special responsibilities that only the wives of The Prophet (s) have, such as always staying in their houses, and never marrying anyone after the passing of The Prophet (s).
 Because, The Quran says in Surah at-Tahreem that the hearts of two of the wives has deviated, while Fatima is infallible as we proved earlier, so all of the wives cannot superior to Fatima, so this verse cannot be regarding the virtues of the wives.
 Additionally, The Prophet (s) used to call Fatima, "Umm Abiha", meaning "The mother of The Prophet (s)", to show people that she is superior to "Mothers of the believers".

+And regarding the 33rd verse of Surah al-Ahzab, we examined that in section 2.

 # Hasn't The Quran praised the Sahaba?

 **Allah (swt):** \
-"The foremost of the first of the Muhajirin and Ansar, and those who follow them well, Allah is pleased of them and they are pleased of him." \
+The foremost of the first of the Muhajirin and Ansar, and those who follow them well, Allah is pleased of them and they are pleased of him. \
 `Surah at-Taubah, verse 100`

 Allah is not saying the first of the sahaba, but the best ones among the first ones, so it does not include just anyone.